descope/descope-java/README.md

     // Handle the error
 }

 // Update will override all fields as is.
-Use carefully. try {
+Use carefully.
+Use patch instead if providing select fields. try {
     us.update("desmond@descope.com", UserRequest.builder()
             .email("desmond@descope.com")